-- Note the basics: (i.e., size, color, and shape). - Document all identifying characteristics, (i.e., license number, distinguishing smell, or any other attributes that may be used to identify the object).
+- Note of the basics: size, color, and shape. - Jot down any other identifying characteristics; a license number, a distinguishing smell, or any other attributes that may be used to identify the object.

 "Little things" can cause big problems.
 When in doubt, report them.